ArthurClemens/mithril-page-slider/README.md

 `styleFn` returns a function that applies a transition style object.
 See the default style `mithril-page-slider-transition-style.es6.js`.

 You may choose to omit either style for 'rtl' or 'ltr'.
+See the "effects" example for a custom transition effect.

 The examples app dir contains a convenience function to add the styles to the document head: